Communication and Your Newborn

 How Do Babies Communicate?

 Babies are born with the ability to cry, which is how they communicate for a while.
-Your baby's cries generally tell you that something is wrong: an empty belly, a wet bottom, cold feet, being tired, or a need to be held and cuddled, etc.
+Your baby's cries generally tell you that something is wrong: an empty belly, a wet bottom, cold feet, being tired, or a need to be held and cuddled.

 Sometimes what a baby needs can be identified by the type of cry — for example, the "I'm hungry" cry may be short and low-pitched, while "I'm upset" may sound choppy.
 Before you know it, you'll probably be able to recognize which need your baby is expressing and respond accordingly.

 But babies also can cry when feeling overwhelmed by all of the sights and sounds of the world — or for no clear reason at all.
-So if your baby cries and you aren't able to console him or her immediately, remember that crying is one way babies shut out stimuli when they're overloaded.
+So if your baby cries and can't be calmed right away, remember that crying is one way babies react when they're overloaded.

-If your baby is crying in the bassinet, see how quickly your approaching voice quiets him or her.
+Pay attention to how your little one responds to your voice.
+The sound of your voice means food, warmth, touch, and comfort.
+If your baby is crying, see how quickly your approaching voice quiets them.
 See how closely your baby listens when you talk in loving tones.
-Your baby may not yet coordinate looking and listening, but even when staring into the distance, will be paying close attention to your voice as you speak.
-Your baby may subtly adjust body position or facial expression, or even move the arms and legs in time with your speech.
+Even when staring into the distance, your baby will be paying close attention to your voice as you speak.
+Your baby may subtly adjust body position or facial expression, or even move their arms and legs in time with your speech.

 What Should I Do?

+- Always respond to your newborn's cries.
+Babies cannot be spoiled with too much attention.
+Quick responses to their cries let them know that they're safe and cared for.
 There will probably be times when you have met all needs, yet your baby continues to cry.
-Don't despair — your little one might be overstimulated, have too much energy, or just need a good cry for no apparent reason.
+Don't worry — your little one might be overstimulated, tired, or just need a good cry for no apparent reason.

-Try to soothe your baby.
-Some are comforted by motion, such as rocking or being walked back and forth across the room, while others respond to sounds, like soft music or the hum of a vacuum cleaner.
+- Try to soothe your baby.
+When upset, some babies are comforted by motion, such as rocking or being walked back and forth across the room.
+Others respond to sounds, like soft music or the hum of a vacuum cleaner.
 It may take some time to find out what best comforts your baby during these stressful periods.